Vokturz/LLM-slackbot-channels/README.md

+## ⚠️ This Project is Archived & No Longer Maintain
+This project was developed in mid-2023, a period of rapid change in the LLM ecosystem.
+It relies on severely outdated versions of key libraries and APIs, such as langchain and the OpenAI API.

 # LLM Slack Bot Channels

 LLM-SlackBot-Channels is a Slack bot developed using the Slack Bolt framework.
 It allows users to interact with the bot through Slack channels by employing various commands.
 The bot leverages a Large Language Model (LLM) to generate responses based on both user input and channel-specific configurations.
 Unique to each channel, the bot can adopt different personalities and follow a customized set of instructions.
 This includes the ability to use it as an *agent*, integrating tools and documents.